THE ANTECEDENTS OF TRUE REVIVAL (Part 2)

 The Spirit of God is calling into partnership with God for revival the believers whose eyes the Lord has opened, having anointed their eyes with eye salve so that they may accurately see the ongoing spiritual and moral corruption and degeneration in the Church and thus be burdened to cry out to the Lord for the revival and healing of His Church.

 The Lord is also seeking for concerned, compassionate, bold and courageous believers who will take away every “stone” that wicked hirelings or spiritual undertakers in our generation have laid against “the caves” they had constructed to keep the sheep of God in perpetual bondage.

 The Lord is presently recruiting men and women who will wield the sharp “sword of the Spirit” to cut and loose the grave clothes which greedy hirelings or spiritual undertakers have used to wrap and blind the minds, and to bind the hands and feet of God’s sheep in their caves.

 Friend, would you be one of God’s revival partners in this generation?

 Let the Lord know your response today!

-Prayer: My Dear Lord Jesus Christ, I want to be your partner in the revival of your Church.
-Anoint my eyes with eye salve today that I may begin to see as you see.
-Dear Holy Spirit, teach and strengthen me to play my God-assigned role in the revival of the Church, in Jesus’ name.
+Prayer: My Dear Lord Jesus Christ, I want to be your partner in the revival of Your Church.
+Dear Holy Spirit, teach and strengthen me to play my God-assigned role in the revival or spiritual awakening of today’s ailing Church, in Jesus’ name.
 Amen.